Glen Mhor Hotel & Apartments

 Quick Take: A Riverbank Address That Earns Its Keep

 The common assumption about Glen Mhor is that it trades on a pretty postcard setting without delivering much else.
 That undersells it.
-Positioned directly on the Ness Bank in Inverness, the hotel puts you within easy walking distance of the city centre, Inverness Castle, and the Victorian Market — a genuinely useful location that removes the need for a car if you are here to explore the city rather than the wider Highlands.
+Positioned directly on the Ness Bank in Inverness, the hotel puts you within easy walking distance of the city centre, Inverness Castle, the Victorian Market; a genuinely useful location that removes the need for a car if you are here to explore the city rather than the wider Highlands.

 For the value-conscious traveller comparing options in the region, location is where Glen Mhor makes its clearest case.
-Inverness itself is the practical gateway to the Highlands: Loch Ness to the south, the Cairngorms to the east, and ferry connections to the islands reachable within a day.
+Inverness itself is the practical gateway to the Highlands: Loch Ness to the south, the Cairngorms to the east, ferry connections to the islands reachable within a day.
 A riverbank hotel that is walkable to the train station is a different proposition from a remote Highland retreat that requires a hire car and an hour of single-track driving.
 If you are using Inverness as a base, this address saves you both time and transport costs.

 The hotel operates across a mix of traditional hotel rooms and self-catering apartments, which makes it more flexible than a standard property.
-The apartment option is worth considering for families or anyone planning a multi-night stay with variable schedules.
+The apartment option works for families or anyone planning a multi-night stay with variable schedules.
 Self-catering in a well-located city property is a practical alternative to eating out every meal in a city where dining options, while improving, are more limited than in Edinburgh or Glasgow.
 For comparable Highland stays with stronger food-and-drink programmes, The Three Chimneys and The House Over-by or Applecross Inn are the benchmarks, but neither puts you near a train station.

 Booking is direct.
 This is not a property with long waitlists or allocation pressures.
 Peak season in Inverness runs from June through August, when the city gets busy with visitors using it as a Highland staging post, so booking a few weeks ahead is sensible during that window.
-Shoulder season — April to May and September to October , offers the same location advantages with less competition for rooms and, typically, better rates.
+Shoulder season; April to May and September to October, offers the same location advantages with less competition for rooms and, typically, better rates.

 If you want a Highland wilderness experience or a serious food destination, Glen Mhor is not the answer.
 But if you need a functional, well-placed Inverness base that gives you the flexibility of self-catering and a river outlook, it delivers on what it promises.
 Browse our full Highland hotels guide and our full Highland restaurants guide to plan the rest of your trip.